logo

 My divorce papers weren't even cold when I decided I wanted a baby.
 Not a husband, not a boyfriend.
 Just a tiny human to call my own.

 After my ex, Ethan, made it clear he'd never want kids and asked to separate, the path ahead seemed obvious.
-I'd become a single mom by choice.
+I'd still become a mother.
+Even if I was on my own.

 A couple on the verge of divorce | Source: Pexels